chris2cant/awesome/README.md

 ## Motivation

-I love to shared everithing that I discover awesome !
+I love to share everithing that I discover that is awesome !
 Thanks to all the contributors who made me discover incredible things !

 ## Table of content